phani-sudo/build-guide-1/topic/k2c-qli-build-ga/addn_host_setup_build_firmware.rst

 5. Set up Python 3.10.2:

-   **Note:** Skip the following instructions if you already have python 3.10.2 or later versions.
+   .. note:: Skip the following instructions if you already have python 3.10.2 or later versions.

    ::